-- Continue to work on certifying WQMP practices installed and processing payment for certified practices. - Secure additional WQMPs. - Conduct WQMP status reviews. - Advertise program availability to landowners in priority areas. - Attend monthly board meetings with SWCD #s 213 and 235 and as necessary attend board meetings with SWCD#s 241, 231, 230, 209, 227, 237, and 224. - Enroll additional landowners/cooperators in the debris removal program. - The SWCD Technician will send shape files to TFS for burning of dead debris - The SWCD Technician will encourage producers to complete cost share practices in a timely manner. - The Watershed Coordinator will continue to engage watershed landowners, work on developing the WPP addendum and coordinate planning for future WPP Implementation with watershed landowners. - TWRI will continue to update the Pecos Basin Website to keep the public aware of activities in the watershed.
+- Continue to work on certifying WQMP practices installed and processing payment for certified practices. - Secure additional WQMPs. - Conduct WQMP status reviews. - Advertise program availability to landowners in priority areas. - Attend monthly board meetings with SWCD #s 213 and 235 and as necessary attend board meetings with SWCD#s 241, 231, 230, 209, 227, 237, and 224. - The Watershed Coordinator will continue to engage watershed landowners, work on developing the WPP addendum and coordinate planning for future WPP Implementation with watershed landowners. - Education and outreach will continue to be delivered across the watershed as appropriate. - Biological controls will be disbursed across the watershed and their tracking will continue. - TWRI will continue to update the Pecos Basin Website to keep the public aware of activities in the watershed. - TWRI will continue to develop the Pecos River WPP Update and will address comments as they are received. - TWRI and the Upper Pecos SWCD Technician will begin working to develop a project proposal to support future WPP implementation.